-21.DETECTION AND ENRICHMENT OF FRACTIONALLY CHARGED PARTICLES IN MATTER LAWRENCE LIVERMORE NATIONAL LABORATORY P.O.
-Box 808, L-482 Livermore, California 94550 Charles D. Hendricks Y Division, Laser Program Date Started: May 1, 1982 \$250,000 Anticipated Duration: 4 1/2 years
+15. DETECTION AND ENRICHMENT OF FRACTIONALLY CHARGED PARTICLES IN MATTER LAWRENCE LIVERMORE NATIONAL LABORATORY P.O.
+Box 808, L-482 Livermore, California 94550 Charles D. Hendricks Y Division, Laser Program Date Started: May 1, 1982 \$254,000 Anticipated Duration: 5-1/2 years

 This project is an experimental search for fractionally charged particles in matter.
 Such particles may be a manifestation of free quarks.
 At the heart of the experiment is a charge-to-mass measurement on very uniform mass particles.
 Thus, a measurement of q/m will yield relative values of the charge of the particles.
 Because most of the particles should have charges which differ by integer values of one electron charge, only relative charge measurements between particles need be made to determine the presence of fractional charges.
 Liquid drops which are about 45 micrometers in diameter and spaced about 750 micrometers apart are made at a rate of approximately 3×10^4 drops per second.
 These values depend on the particular parameters set into the experiment as it is being done.
 The drops traverse the space between two vertical, parallel plates which may be maintained at a DC potential difference up to about 60 kV.
 With no potential between the plates the drops travel along a straight vertical line downward between the plates.
 With a high potential between the plates, the drops are deflected transversely along paths which depend on the charge on each drop.
-Data is being taken to determine the relative charges on the drops and, thus, determine the presence or absence of fractional charges.
+Data is being taken to determine the relative charges.